This post may contain affiliate links.

 - Add leftover cooked vegetables (asparagus would be excellent!) or a handful of baby spinach or arugula to make it a meal on its own.

-- Add to the Mediterranean flavors with green or kalamata olives and/or sun-dried tomatoes.
+- Add to the Mediterranean flavors with artichoke hearts, green olives or kalamata olives and/or sun-dried tomatoes.

 - For extra heft, add a scoop of tender white beans.